Bridge: Cables

+A spinning wheel pulls two wires at a time to gradually build up a suspension bridge cable.

 Steel cables are an element of both cable-stayed bridges and suspension bridges.
 Cables are made of one or more strands, and each strand consists of multiple wires.
 A wire is a thin, flexible piece of solid steel, of higher tensile strength than normal steel, and with a diameter of 3mm to 7mm.
-(Note: The number of wires in a strand is typically 37 to 127 (for PPWS construction) and 200 to 500 (for air-spinning contruction).)
+(Note: The number of wires in a strand is typically 37 to 127 (for prefabricated strand construction) and 200 to 500 (for air-spinning construction).)

 Cables are typically constructed at the bridge site by unspooling wires or strands from large reels.
-(Note: Some cables consist of a single strand.
-In that situation, if the strand is delivered to the bridge site on a reel, there is no need to construct the cable at the bridge site.)
-Large suspension bridges may use cables that are over 1 meter in diameter and weigh over 20,000 tonnes.
+Large suspension bridges may use cables that are over 1 meter in diameter and weigh over 20000 tonne.

 Before building the cables of a suspension bridge, temporary catwalks must be constructed to support the wires while they are drawn across the span and over the tops of the towers.
-There are two approaches to pulling the wires across the span: the air spinning method where the individual wires are carried across by pulleys; and the prefabricated parallel-wire strand (PPWS) method where entire strands are individually pulled across.
+There are two approaches to pulling the wires across the span: the air spinning method (in which individual wires are carried across by pulleys); and the prefabricated strand method (in which entire strands are pulled across).
+(Note: The prefabricated method is sometimes called the prefabricated parallel-wire strands (PPWS) method.)

+The air spinning method was used for all suspension bridges until the prefabricated strand method was invented in the 1960s.

+After 300 to 500 wires are pulled, aluminum bands are used to bundle them into strands.
 (Note: For large suspension bridges, the length of wire or strand on a reel may not reach across the full span, so when a reel reaches its end, the wires (or strands) must be spliced to the wires (or strands) of a new reel.)

-The air spinning method was used for all suspension bridges until the PPWS method was invented in the 1960s.
-The air spinning method is slower because it requires the spinning pulley to cross the span thousands of times, pulling a pair of wires each time.
-After 300 to 500 wires are pulled, aluminum bands are used to bundle them into strands..
-The PPWS method permits strands to be built away from the bridge site, but the process of pulling the heavy strands across the full span of the bridge is more difficult.
-(Note: The PPWS method was used for the Akashi Kaikyo Bridge, where each strand weighed 94 tonnes and was 4 km long.)

 The wires within a strand may be parallel, or they may wrap around each other in a twisted (spiral) pattern.
 Air spinning always produces strands that contain parallel wires.
-The PPWS method can utilize strands with parallel or twisted wires.
+The prefabricated strand method can utilize strands with parallel or twisted wires.
+(Note: The prefabricated strand method was used for the Akashi Kaikyo Bridge, where each strand weighed 94 tonne and was 4 km long.)

-After all the wires have been drawn across the full span and are connected to the towers, they are compacted into a tight bundle by an hydraulic device that moves along the cable and compresses the wires together.
-Then a wire is usually wrapped around the cable in a helical manner, to provide protection against water intrusion.
-The deck is suspended from the cable with vertical strands called hangers.
-Each hanger is attached to the main cable by a bracket called a cable band.